-- As far as the effect on trade between Member States a precondition for the application of Article 86 is concerned, the applicant merely points out that, in its abovementioned judgment of 26 July 1988, the Irish High Court found that Magill had not established that the BBC's programme information policy had had a significant or appreciable effect on trade between Member States. - The Commission rejects all the applicant's arguments concerning the alleged breach of Article 86 and inadequate statement of reasons. - In order to establish the existence of a dominant position, the Commission reaffirms the arguments on which the reasoning for the decision was based.
+- In order to establish the existence of a dominant position, the Commission reaffirms the arguments on which the reasoning for the decision was based.
 In substance, it states that each of the applicants holds a dominant position in two narrow markets.
 The first relates to its own programme listings for the week ahead, over which it enjoys a monopoly.
-The second is the market for weekly television magazines, which in the Commission's view constitutes a separate sub-market within the general market for daily and weekly publications, being alone in offering a product in this case complete information on the weekly programmes of the BBC for which there is a specific demand on the part of television viewers.
-In that regard, the Commission stresses that, at the material time, Ireland and the United Kingdom were the only Member States in which there was no comprehensive weekly television guide, such as to be capable of competing with the Radio Times, which thus enjoyed a monopoly. - In order to demonstrate that the conduct at issue constitutes an abuse, the Commission bases its reasoning on the premiss which it explicitly accepted at the hearing that programme listings enjoy copyright protection under domestic law.
-It maintains, first, that even on that assumption the relevant policies and practices of the applicant are not covered by copyright protection as recognized in Community law. - In that connection, the Commission first draws attention, in general terms, to the incompatibility with Community rules of a national law which upholds the existence of copyright in programme listings.
+The second is the market for weekly television magazines, which in the Commission's view constitutes a separate sub-market within the general market for daily and weekly publications, being alone in offering a product - in this case complete information on the weekly programmes of ITV and Channel 4 - for which there is a specific demand on the part of television viewers.
+In that regard, the Commission stresses that, at the material time, Ireland and the United Kingdom were the only Member States in which there was no comprehensive weekly television guide, such as to be capable of competing with the TV Times, which thus enjoyed a monopoly. - 26 In order to demonstrate that the conduct at issue constitutes an abuse, the Commission bases its reasoning on the premiss - which it explicitly accepted at the hearing - that programme listings enjoy copyright protection under domestic law.
+It maintains, first, that even on that assumption the relevant policies and practices of the applicant are not covered by copyright protection as recognized in Community law. - In that connection, the Commission first draws attention, in general terms, to the 27 incompatibility with Community rules of a national law which upholds the existence of copyright in programme listings.
 It points out that, as has consistently been held, the television industry is subject to the Community rules (see in particular the judgment of the Court of Justice of 6 October 1982 in Case 262/81 Coditel v Ciné-Vog Films, cited above).
 It stresses that national rules creating copyright in programme listings would allow broadcasting companies to use a legitimate legal monopoly in radio and television broadcasts on a particular frequency in order to retain an unlawful monopoly over the ancillary downstream market in publications of those weekly listings and thus prevent the emergence of a competing product of a new kind in the form of a comprehensive television guide.
 The existence of copyright in programme listings would also hinder the achievement of a single market in broadcasting services on the basis of Article 59 of the Treaty.
 In the absence of a single market in programme information, consumers' rights to enjoy 'télévision sans frontières' would be undermined since television viewers, reluctant to buy a multitude of magazines each giving programme details for only one channel, would likewise be less inclined to watch programmes, particularly in a foreign language, about which they had little information.